-For those of us who don’t drive (or refuse to drive for personal reasons), a warning: Denver is defiantly “car required city”, with some cabs off the 16th Street strip, but not as many as I’ve seen in other cities.
-So plan accordingly… or find a flunky who can drive for you
+For those of us who don’t drive (or refuse to drive for personal reasons), a warning: Denver is defiantly a “car-required city”, with some cabs off the 16th Street strip, but not as many as I’ve seen in other cities.
+So plan accordingly… or find a flunky who can drive for you 😉

-I made my way up to the United check-in desks, passed the massive queue for economy and headed for the elite queues.
+I made my way up to the United check-in desks, passed the massive queue for Economy Class and headed for the elite queues.
 I then began my battle with the United’s Mr Chicken.
 And failed as I could get it only to list two of the three segments of the day.
-Thankfully an agent came to my rescue, and did the check in for me manually, and tagged my goodie rucksack all the way to Belfast International.
-I thanked the staff (who were in love with my accent for some reason), and headed down from check in to TSA land.
-With the Star Gold on my Boarding Pass, I was allowed access to the elite queue, and I self selected a lane without a nude-o-scope in it.
+Thankfully an agent came to my rescue, and did the check-in for me manually, and tagged my goodie rucksack all the way to Belfast International.
+I thanked the staff (who were in love with my accent for some reason) and headed down from check-in to TSA land.
+With the Star Gold on my Boarding Pass, I was allowed access to the elite queue, and I self-selected a lane without a nude-o-scope in it.

 I was through security in a few minutes, with no scans, or asking – only to find the tube of Carmex was in my pocket still.

-From there it was downstairs to then shuttle train.
-And what an amusing thing that is with the jovial jingles and happy sounding announcer.
+From there it was downstairs to the shuttle train.
+And what an amusing thing that is with the jovial jingles and happy-sounding announcer.
 Maybe too happy.
-Still the train deposited me at the B Gates, and after getting my bearings, it was time to visit another United Club
+Still, the train deposited me at the B Gates, and after getting my bearings, it was time to visit another United Club

 Lounge Stop United Club (Red Carpet Club) Denver-East.

-At the entrance the dragon was awaiting, and was asking if I had an international segment on my flights today.
-I had all the coupons to hand so she ummed and ahhed, and kindly decided to let me in.
+At the entrance, the dragon was waiting and was asking if I had an international segment on my flights today.
+I had all the coupons to hand so she ummed and ahhed and kindly decided to let me in.